15800690867sean/SimpleMenu/README.md

 ### Default Mode

-The valid username and password are stored in a file named mockData.ts which in the directory /api/login.
+The valid username-password pairs are stored in a file named mockData.ts which is in the directory /api/login.

-That means the information is written and is not obtained from the database.
+This process simulates the process of reading user information from the database.

-This mode is only used to show the basic functions.

 ### JSON Mode